What is a Deposition in Law or Court?

 Will the Defendant Be at My Deposition?

-No. For the same reason, the defendants are never at our client’s deposition.
+No. The defendants are never at our client’s deposition for the same reason.

 How Should I Dress at My Deposition?